Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-keys/README.md

 All client libraries, by default, use the Tomcat-native Boring SSL library to enable native-level performance for SSL operations.
 The Boring SSL library is an Uber JAR containing native libraries for Linux / macOS / Windows, and provides better performance compared to the default SSL implementation within the JDK.
 For more information, including how to reduce the dependency size, refer to the [performance tuning][performance_tuning] section of the wiki.

 ## Next steps
-Several Key Vault Java SDK samples are available to you in the SDK's GitHub repository.
+Several Azure Key Vault Java client library samples are available to you in the SDK's GitHub repository.
 These samples provide example code for additional scenarios commonly encountered while working with Azure Key Vault.

 ## Next steps samples
 Samples are explained in detail [here][samples_readme].